 We both tied knot on 29th January, 2012 and our honeymoon trip scheduled for 9th February, 2012.

-We intentionally choose this date for the fact that we wanted to spend our first valentine’s day in the lapse of mother nature on the beautiful beaches.
+We intentionally choose this date for the fact that we wanted to spend our first valentine’s day in the lapse of mother nature at the beautiful beaches.

-We boarded our flight on 9th February at 9.30 PM from New Delhi Indira Gandhi International Airport Terminal.
-After the journey of 10 hours and layover of three and a half hours at the Kuala Lumpur International Airport, we reached at Denpasar airport, Bali on 10th February.
+We boarded our flight from New Delhi Indira Gandhi International Airport Terminal.
+After the journey of 10 hours and layover of three and a half hours at the Kuala Lumpur International Airport, we reached Denpasar airport, Bali on 10th February.

-After we disembarked the flight and got our baggage, we came out of the airport where the chauffeur (arranged by the resort, we had booked) was standing there to welcome us and take us to the resort in the cab.
+After we disembarked the flight and got our baggage, we came out of the airport where the chauffeur (arranged by the resort that we had booked) was standing there to welcome us and take us to the resort in the cab.